-- the Custodian, which is a related company of the Supervisor, has been appointed by the Supervisor to act as custodian and to hold the investments of the Scheme: - Booster Custodial Administration Services Limited, which is a related company of ours, has been engaged by the Custodian and the Supervisor to provide administration services to it in respect of the investments and other property of the Scheme; - Public Trust which is the Supervisor of the Booster Investment Scheme Income Securities Portfolio has provided the Supervisor a loan facility of up to \$10,000,000 from the Income Securities Portfolio Fund (one of the funds comprising the Booster Investment Scheme) for use by the Booster KiwiSaver Scheme Geared Growth Fund; - the Supervisor has granted a security interest in favour of Public Trust (as Supervisor of the Booster Investment Scheme Income Securities Portfolio) over the assets of the Booster KiwiSaver Scheme Geared Growth Fund as security for the loan obligations referred to above.; and - Public Trust which is the Supervisor of the Booster Investment Scheme Wholesale NZ Fixed Interest Portfolio has provided the Supervisor a loan facility of up to \$9,500,000 from the Wholesale NZ Fixed Interest Portfolio (one of the funds comprising the Booster Investment Scheme) for use by the Booster KiwiSaver Scheme Geared Growth Fund; - the Supervisor has granted a security interest in favour of Public Trust (as Supervisor of the Booster Investment Scheme Wholesale NZ Fixed Interest Portfolio) over the assets of the Booster KiwiSaver Scheme Geared Growth Fund as security for the loan obligations referred to above. - o In relation to the lending provided to the Geared Growth Fund by the Booster Investment Scheme Income Securities Portfolio and the Booster Investment Scheme Wholesale NZ Fixed Interest Portfolio, the Supervisor (as Supervisor of the Booster Investment Scheme Incomes Securities Portfolio and the Booster Investment Scheme Wholesale NZ Fixed Interest Portfolio) has entered into a Pari Passu Deed agreeing to give the Income Securities Portfolio and the Wholesale NZ Fixed Interest Portfolio equal ranking of their respective security interests in the Geared Growth Fund; and - Booster Assurance Limited, which is a related company of ours, has entered into a Group Accidental Death Benefit Policy with the Supervisor, providing accidental death benefits to eligible members.
+- the Custodian, which is a related company of the Supervisor, has been appointed by the Supervisor to act as custodian and to hold the investments of the Scheme; - Booster Custodial Administration Services Limited, which is a related company of ours, has been engaged by the Custodian and the Supervisor to provide administration services to it in respect of the investments and other property of the Scheme; - Public Trust which is the Supervisor of the Booster Investment Scheme Income Securities Portfolio has provided the Supervisor a loan facility of up to \$10,000,000 from the Income Securities Portfolio Fund (one of the funds comprising the Booster Investment Scheme) for use by the Booster KiwiSaver Scheme Geared Growth Fund; - the Supervisor has granted a security interest in favour of Public Trust (as Supervisor of the Booster Investment Scheme Income Securities Portfolio) over the assets of the Booster KiwiSaver Scheme Geared Growth Fund as security for the Ioan obligations referred to above.; and - Public Trust which is the Supervisor of the Booster Investment Scheme Wholesale NZ Fixed Interest Portfolio has provided the Supervisor a loan facility of up to \$25,000,000 from the Wholesale NZ Fixed Interest Portfolio (one of the funds comprising the Booster Investment Scheme) for use by the Booster KiwiSaver Scheme Geared Growth Fund; - the Supervisor has granted a security interest in favour of Public Trust (as Supervisor of the Booster Investment Scheme Wholesale NZ Fixed Interest Portfolio) over the assets of the Booster KiwiSaver Scheme Geared Growth Fund as security for the Ioan obligations referred to above. - Public Trust which is the Supervisor of the Booster Investment Scheme Wholesale Corporate Bond Portfolio has provided the Supervisor a loan facility of up to \$10,000,000 from the Wholesale Corporate Bond Portfolio (one of the funds comprising the Booster Investment Scheme) for use by the Booster KiwiSaver Scheme Geared Growth Fund; - the Supervisor has granted a security interest in favour of Public Trust (as Supervisor of the Booster Investment Scheme Wholesale Corporate Bond Portfolio) over the assets of the Booster KiwiSaver Scheme Geared Growth Fund as security for the Ioan obligations referred to above. - In relation to the lending provided to the Geared Growth Fund by the Booster Investment Scheme Income Securities Portfolio, the Booster Investment Scheme Wholesale NZ Fixed Interest Portfolio and the Booster Investment Scheme Wholesale Corporate Bond Portfolio, the Supervisor (as Supervisor of the Booster Investment Scheme Income Securities Portfolio, the Booster Investment Scheme Wholesale NZ Fixed Interest Portfolio and the Booster Investment Scheme Wholesale Corporate Bond Portfolio) has entered into a Pari Passu Deed agreeing to give the Income Securities Portfolio, the Wholesale NZ Fixed Interest Portfolio and the Wholesale Corporate Bond Portfolio equal ranking of their respective security interests in the Geared Growth Fund; and

+• Booster Assurance Limited, which is a related company of ours, has entered into a Group Accidental Death Benefit Policy with the Supervisor, providing accidental death benefits to eligible members.